se1-1314/xiast-docs/management/quality/Software Test Documentation.md

 ### 3. Pass/fail criteria ###

 A test pass if no error occurs and if it’s conform to its design and requirements.
-Whenever an error occurs while running a test, the responsible developer will open an issue on gitHub and try to find a solution (with whole team if necessary).
+Whenever an error occurs whilst running a test, the responsible developer will open an issue on gitHub and try to find a solution (with whole team if necessary).
 When a solution is found, a test incident report must be generated to keep track of the occurred error (see 3. test execution for more info).

 ### 4. Testing tools ###